 Driving While Intoxicated (DWI) is a traffic offense in New Jersey punishable by up to 180 days in county jail, suspended driver’s license for a period of 10 years, and a $1,000 fine.
 In addition to these penalties, DWI arrests will show on your driving record for as long as a decade.

-Considering the seriousness of these charges, one would think evidence would be collected meticulously and with adherence to strict state laws.
+Considering the seriousness of these charges, one would think the evidence would be collected meticulously and with adherence to strict state laws.
 Unfortunately, that is not always the case, leading to false positives, and ultimately convictions of innocent individuals.

-Today, our criminal defense law firm will discuss how evidence can be improperly gather in DWI cases, examples of previous law enforcement misconduct, and how to protect your legal rights when wrongfully charged with a DUI/DWI.
+Today, our criminal defense law firm will discuss how evidence can be improperly gathered in DWI cases, examples of previous law enforcement misconduct, and how to protect your legal rights when wrongfully charged with a DUI/DWI.

 Westfield DWI Attorney Discusses Evidence Gathering Process

 Proving guilt for a DWI or DUI in New Jersey is actually a legally complex and highly regulated process.
 Arresting officers must go through the following protocols in order to follow legal guidelines:

 - Accurately administer a blood alcohol concentration test after that 20 minute period